 About the author

 Simon is a CA Accredited Business Valuer, Chartered Accountant, and a Certified Fraud Examiner.
-Simon specialises in providing forensic accounting and valuation services.
+Simon specialises in providing forensic accounting and business valuation services in Brisbane.
 Prior to founding Lotus Amity, he was a Forensic Accounting partner with BDO Australia and led their National Forensics practice.
 He has worked as a forensic director for a major offshore forensic accounting practice which included assisting in multi-billion-dollar litigation in relation to the massive Bernie Madoff Ponzi scheme.